THE PARTNERSHIP – WHY TRAIN WITH US?

 Last year all our School Direct Associate Teachers and trainees successfully completed their placements and found employment in local schools and some within the partnership.
 We pride ourselves on our 100% success rate.

-In addition to that we had 100% success rate on all our NQT induction year.
-This is as a result of delivering a high quality post training programme of support in the first year of all our qualified teachers building on all their strengths and areas for further development since gaining QTS.
+In addition to that, we had a 100% success rate on all our NQT induction years.
+This is as a result of delivering a high-quality post-training programme of support in the first year of all our qualified teachers building on all their strengths and areas for further development since gaining QTS.

-You will need to apply through UCAS – search for Aletheia Anglican Academies Trust.
+You will need to apply through UCAS – search for Aletheia Academies Trust.

-SCHOOL EXPERIENCE PROGRAMME – TEACHING TASTER DAYS If you are interested in a teaching career and would like to experience life in a secondary school environment, then sign up for one of our taster days through the School Experience Programme.
+SCHOOL EXPERIENCE PROGRAMME – TEACHING TASTER DAYS If you are interested in a teaching career and would like to experience life in a secondary school environment, then sign up for one of our tasters days through the School Experience Programme.
 You will be given the opportunity to observe lessons, meet our students and our current trainee teachers as well as gain real experience of what it is like to train and teach at Saint George’s School.
 We can also facilitate taster days in any of the schools within our hub.
-Frist of all, simply register with School Experience Programme before you can get into the school experience programme.
-For further support once you have registered and for forthcoming dates of taster days at Saint George’s, email Nikki Shibli (SHIBLIN@sgsce.co.uk).
+First of all, simply register with School Experience Programme before you can get into the school experience programme.
+For further support, once you have registered and for forthcoming dates of taster days at Saint George’s, email Natasha Armstrong at ARMSTRONGN@saintgeorgescofe.kent.sch.uk

 TEACHING AS A CAREER – SCHOOL DIRECT https://getintoteaching.education.gov.uk/why-teach School Direct courses are designed by groups of schools – with a university or a SCITT – based on the skills they are looking for in a newly qualified teacher (NQT).
 The schools recruit you as a trainee onto their School Direct course with a job in mind just for you.
 This is a popular choice for those who hope to secure a role in the network of schools where they train.